AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 Why do my VPN clients take longer to connect, sometimes?
 --------------------------------------------------------------------

 Sometimes the clients might take some time to connect due to ELB's load - check the logs on the client.
-Temporary network connectivity issue, DNS resolution on your PC and other factors may contribute to this slow connection issue.
+Temporary network connectivity issues, DNS resolution on your PC and other factors may contribute to this slow connection issue.

 Why are my DNS settings changes not taking effect?